 By Tôwa and Huuka Kazabana.
 Released in Japan as “Sekai Saikyou no Kouei: Meikyuukoku no Shinjin Tansakusha” by Kadokawa Books.
 Released in North America by Yen On.
-Translated by Jordan Taylor.
+Translated by Alexandra McCullough-Garcia.

 This was, in all honestly, probably the strongest volume of Rearguard to date.
 It still features everything that you’ve come to expect from Rearguard: lots of people praising Arihito and his party (but mostly Arihito) endlessly, lots of “which level up should I take” talk that goes on for 10-15 pages, lots of everyone being 100% in love with Arihito and his not getting it at all, etc. There are some nice relaxing moments, as they do actually try to take a day off and stay at a beach resort.
 There are thrilling battles, as they manage to find the one hidden dungeon in the middle of said resort.
 There is, believe it or not, development of the ongoing plot.
 There is a battle towards the end where I actually wondered if they’d be able to pull it off without fatalities, as I briefly forgot what series I was reading.
 And there are giant electric penguins, twenty feet high, as Rearguard manages to cross over with Scott of the Sahara, of all things.
 It’s quite a book.